Autumn 2022 Application Information for 2022-2023

 Applicants will automatically be considered for Teaching or Research Assistantships in the Department of Chemistry, and there is no separate application for these positions.

 English language proficiency is required for graduate study at the University of Washington.
-Every applicant whose native language is not English must demonstrate sufficient English language proficiency through one of the accepted methods outlined in Memo 8: Graduate School English Language Proficiency Requirements.
+Every applicant whose native language is not English must demonstrate sufficient proficiency in English through one of the accepted methods outlined in the university's Policy 3.2: Graduate School English Language Proficiency Requirements.

-- (A score of ≥26 on the speaking section is required in order to be exempt from further English testing.
-Applicants with a TOEFL iBT speak score in the range of 22–25 are also encouraged to apply if they have an exceptionally strong academic record).
+A minimum score of 26 on the speaking section is required in order to be exempt from further English testing.
+Applicants with a TOEFL iBT speak score in the range of 22 – 25 are also encouraged to apply if they have an exceptionally strong academic record.

-- GRE: GRE scores will not be accepted and will not be used as a factor for admission into the UW Chemistry Ph.D. program for the 2023-2024 academic year.
+GRE: GRE scores will not be used as a factor for admission into the UW Chemistry Ph.D. program for the 2025-2026 academic year, so GRE scores will not be accepted on applications.

-Apply online for admittance to the Chemistry PhD program.
-Upload all of the required materials via the application website as early as possible, and prior to the application deadline.
+Apply online for admission to the Chemistry Ph.D. program.
+Upload all of the required materials via the application website as early as possible and prior to the application deadline.
 These materials should include all of the items listed below under Required Documentation.

 Students with demonstrated financial need are encouraged to apply for a fee waiver.